paulcbogdan/NiChord/README.md

 ## Examples

-Here, we cover the code provided in `example.example.py`.
+Here, we cover the code provided in `example\example.py`.

 ### Input variables
-Edges are specified as a list of tuples, (i, j), where i and j are indices representing the two nodes making up the edge.
-For this example, the list represents seven edges among eight nodes.
+`edges` are specified as a list of tuples, `(i, j)`, where `i` and `j` are indices representing the two nodes making up the edge.
+For this example, the following list represents seven edges among eight nodes.

 ```Python
 edges = [(0, 1), (0, 2), (1, 5), (3, 5), (4, 6), (2, 7), (6, 7)]
 ```

-Each node index should also correspond to a coordinate in MNI space:
+Each node index should also correspond to a coordinate in MNI space.
+The coordinates are defined as a list of lists or list of tuples, wherein the outer list's length (8, here) corresponds to the number of nodes.
 ```Python
 coords = [[-24, -99, -12], [51, -3, -15], [-15, -70, 30], [21, 39, 39],
           [21, -66, 48], [54, 33, 12], [-33, 3, 3], [57, -45, 12]]
 ```

-These coordinates can be used to construct a dictionary, mapping each node index to a network label.
-This package provides functions to help assign labels to nodes given their anatomical location.
-By default, network labels are based on the [Yeo et al. (2011) atlas](https://journals.physiology.org/doi/full/10.1152/jn.00338.2011):
+These coordinates can be used to construct a dictionary (`idx_to_label`), mapping each node index to a network label.
+This package provides functions to help assign labels to nodes given their anatomical location, based on the [Yeo et al. (2011) atlas](https://journals.physiology.org/doi/full/10.1152/jn.00338.2011):

 ```Python
 from nichord.coord_labeler import get_idx_to_label